1999 Shia uprising in Iraq: Early March

-Basra 17–18
+Basra, March 17–18

 Some of the worst violence of the uprising took place on the evening of 17 March in Basra, when large armed groups of members of the Shiite opposition attacked several police stations and offices of the Iraqi Ba'ath party.
 Contemporary press reports indicated that the clashes between protesters and security forces were in some cases particularly heavy, involving both armoured units and artillery.
 The opposition groups were even able to seize and occupy several of the police stations and Ba'ath party offices, which they held until the morning of 18 March, at which point they withdrew.
 Eyewitnesses talking to Human Rights Watch claimed that in some Basra neighbourhoods the firefight continued for more than an hour, whilst in others gunfire was heard throughout the night.
 The violence resulted in the deaths of several members of the Fedayeen Saddam, the Ba'ath party, and other security services.
 In total around 100 were estimated to have died in the Basra clashes.
 Several witnesses told Human Rights Watch that protesters had attacked and killed at least 40 Ba'ath party members.